linode/docs/docs/security/ssl/ssl-apache2-centos.md

  - '[Setting up an SSL Secured Webserver with CentOS](http://wiki.centos.org/HowTos/Https)'
 ---

-This guide will assist you with enabling SSL for websites served with the Apache2 web server, in order to ensure secure access to your website and services.
+This guide will assist you with enabling SSL for websites served with the Apache2 web server on CentOS or Fedora, to ensure secure access to your website and services.

 ## Prerequisites

 This guide assumes that you are running Apache2 on CentOS or Fedora.
-Prior to following this guide, you will also need to ensure that the following steps have been taken on your Linode:
+Prior to starting this guide, you will also need to ensure that the following steps have been taken on your Linode:

 -   Follow our [Getting Started](/docs/getting-started/) guide to configure your Linode.

 -   Follow our [LAMP on CentOS 7](/docs/websites/lamp/lamp-on-centos-7) guide, and create a site that you wish to secure with SSL.

--   Follow our guide for obtaining either a [self signed](/docs/security/ssl/how-to-make-a-selfsigned-ssl-certificate) or [commercial](/docs/security/ssl/obtaining-a-commercial-ssl-certificate) SSL certificate.
+-   Follow our guide for obtaining either a [self signed](docs/security/ssl/creating-a-selfsigned-certificate-centos-fedora) or [commercial](/docs/security/ssl/obtaining-a-commercial-ssl-certificate-centos-fedora.md) SSL certificate.

 -   In order to configure your Linode to function with SSL, you will need to ensure that mod_ssl and OpenSSL are installed on your system.
 You can do so by running the following command: